 \end{proof}

 With this theorem, we have extended the previous result to deal with the more complex setting of threshold uncertainty, which is a much more realistic learning model.
+In QFLRA, the decision procedure is polynomial-time \cite{SMTbook} and blurred examples have the natural interpretation of being imprecise measurements.
+However, Theorem \ref{thm:il} is in principle applicable to any decidable fragment of SMT.
+Interpreting blurred examples for other domains (e.g., as noisy observations in the form of disjunctions of partial models) is certainly interesting, but will be left as a direction for the future.

-However, like the previous PAC-Semantics results, the approach is geared for answering queries, and has been primarily a theoretical framework.
-In contrast, conventional methods, although not always offering learnability guarantees, provide an explicit hypothesis, making it harder to compare with the above framework and study the trade-offs.
+Like the previous PAC-Semantics results, implicit learning is geared for answering queries, and has been primarily a theoretical framework.
+In contrast, conventional methods, although not always offering learnability guarantees, provide an explicit model, making it harder to compare with the above framework and study the trade-offs.
 The next section shows how this is now possible.